 The FastMap™ software is easy to use and provides 2D, 3D, and fundus images simultaneously.
 The compare function allows for side by side comparison of serial exams.
 It also has a noise reduction algorithm and overlapping scanning technology for high-resolution images that are available almost immediately, thereby increased efficiency and enhanced patient comfort due to less chair-time.

 It features enhanced 50,000-A-scans per second.
 This produces clear retinal images because it minimizes artifacts generated by eye movement.
 The Topcon OCT 2000 is also easy to use due to its friendly interface.

 The 3D OCT 2000 has an Ethernet connection that allows for remote access for software updates and to minimize instrument downtime.
 Images are virtually accessible anywhere and anytime, as long as you have an internet connection and a laptop or smartphone.

 Ergonomic Control functions

 The machine is so easy to use that even an entry-level technician can comfortably use it.
-It has ergonomic controls, including the directional control stick, capture button, electric chin control, and fixations adjustments.
+It has ergonomic controls, including the directional control stick, capture button, electric chin control, and fixation adjustments.